awwad/uptane/README.md

 Now, when the Primary runs dp.update_cycle(), it'll display the DEFENDED banner and play a sound clip, as it's able to discard the manipulated file without even sending it to the Secondary.

-If you want to resume toying with the repositories, you can run a script to put the repository back in a normal state (undoing what the attack did) by running the following in the Director's window:
+To resume experimenting with the repositories, run this script to put the repository back in a normal state (undoing what the attack did) by running the following in the **Director's** window:
 ```python
 >>> dd.undo_mitm_arbitrary_package_attack(vin, firmware_fname)
 ```